 Krasnov: You obviously base your premise upon what you say is Logos.
-If that is the case, then why it is usually said that Christian Zionists are no less responsible for Israel’s obstinacy in occupation of Palestine than Jewish and Israeli right-wingers?
+If that is the case, then why it is usually said that Christian Zionists are no less responsible for Israel’s obstinacy in the occupation of Palestine than Jewish and Israeli right-wingers?

-Let’s just briefly say that Christian Zionism is part of the revolutionary project which got its inception in the 16th century but which blossomed in the 19th century, when a con man by the name of John Nelson Darby came on the scene.
+Let’s just briefly say that Christian Zionism is part of the revolutionary project which got its inception in the 16th century but which blossomed in the 19th century when a con man by the name of John Nelson Darby came on the scene.

 Darby had a pernicious influence on another con man named C. I. Scofield.
-But the seed of the Zionist movement really flourished in 1800s.
+But the seed of the Zionist movement really flourished in the 1800s.
 As one scholar puts it,